Burgundy, the River Rhône & Provence River Cruise

 Nearby is medieval Beaune, Burgundy’s wine capital, which is wonderful to wander around.
 At its centre is the Hospices de Beaune, also known as the Hôtel-Dieu.
 Originally built in the 15th century as a hospital for the disadvantaged, it’s a jewel of High Gothic architecture, instantly recognisable for its colourful glazed roof tiles arranged in dazzling geometric patterns.

 A prestigious annual wine auction takes place here each November, with proceeds going to benefit the Hospices and its charity work.
-Of course, you can’t visit Burgundy without sampling its amazing wines, so we visit the cellars of a leading traditional winemaker for a tour and tasting before returning to the ship for lunch.
+After a guided tour you are free to explore as you wish.
+You can’t visit Burgundy without sampling it amazing wine, so we recommend a visit to one of the cellars for a tour and wine-tasting - after all this is Burgundy’s wine capital!
+Later, we’ll return to the ship for lunch.

 Cruise towards Vienne